-How to Make Google Search Partners Work for You
+Google Search Partners: Misconceptions & Making It Work

 That limits your options a bit but here’s what you can do:

-Segment out Your Campaigns by Match Type
+Segment Out Your Campaigns By Match Type

-If you find that the search partners are performing well on one or two match types, segment your campaigns out and then opt only the match types that proved to perform well historically into search partners.
+If you find that the search partners are performing well on one or two match types, segment your campaigns out and then opt only for the match types that proved to perform well historically into search partners.

-I would caveat that there would have to be enough volume from the search partners to warrant saving.
+I would add a caveat that there would have to be enough volume from the search partners to warrant saving.

-Only you can decide what that threshold is for your account but I wouldn’t suggest a large scale restructure for a small amount of volume.
+Only you can decide what that threshold is for your account, but I wouldn’t suggest a large-scale restructure for a small amount of volume.

 If you find that the search partners are performing well on one device and not the other, you might consider splitting up the campaign and keeping only certain devices opted into search partners.